ArturrrZ/Fitness-Online-Course/README.md

 # CODE OVERVIEW.

 The application is developed using Django, with SQLite as the database for efficient data management and storage.
 The frontend is styled with CSS and enhanced with Bootstrap for responsive design elements, such as the navigation bar.
-For dynamic interactivity, the platform employs JavaScript, with a significant emphasis on React (sourced through CDN), to enrich the user experience with features like live search results, comments, ratings, and bookmarking.
+For dynamic interactivity, the platform employs JavaScript, with a significant emphasis on React (sourced through CDN), to enrich the user experience with features like live search results, comments, ratings.

 Additionally, the search functionality is augmented by JavaScript and React to include filters for courses based on price, rating, and language.
 This allows users to tailor their search results to meet specific preferences, making it easier to find courses that match their needs and interests.